Learn more about solar energy

 Solar water heating

 Solar energy can be used to heat water, therefore allowing people to have hot water generated from solar energy.
-To heat water using an electrical geyser, which allows you to take a shower or bath, contributes to a large amount of your electrical utility bills at the end of each month.
-Installing a solar hot water geyser, can drastically reduce your electrical costs on heating water.
-Solar geysers or solar hot water heaters, works almost in the same way as solar building heating.
+To heat water using an electrical geyser, which allows you to take a shower or bath, contributes to a large number of your electrical utility bills at the end of each month.
+Installing a solar hot water geyser can drastically reduce your electrical costs on heating water.
+Solar geysers or solar hot water heaters, work almost in the same way as solar building heating.
 South Africa is in the southern hemisphere.
 So, in the southern hemisphere, solar geyser collectors should face true north and in the northern hemisphere, solar geyser collectors should face true south.
 Therefore, solar hot water geysers can obtain as much as possible solar energy from the sun.
 When the solar energy process to heat the water is completed, the hot water is stored inside a tank.
-The storage tank is connected to buildings plumbing system which allows hot water availability through faucets and it works just like a normal electrical geyser would.
+The storage tank is connected to the building’s plumbing system which allows hot water availability through faucets and it works just like a normal electrical geyser would.
 The hot water is piped to faucets throughout a house, just as it would be with an ordinary water heater.

 Solar or radiant energy to electricity

 Solar energy is commonly used to generate usable electricity.
 Thermal energy systems and photovoltaic systems are used to generate electricity from solar energy.